Pushkarmondal/zapier/README.md

 ## Project Structure

+- `primary_backend/`: Main backend service with REST API endpoints for managing Zaps
-- `backend/`: Main API server that receives and processes webhook events
+- `backend/`: Legacy API server (being phased out)
 - `processor/`: Service that processes events from the database and publishes them to Kafka
 - `outbox_processor/`: Service that consumes events from Kafka and processes them